Safety with an Open HeartBy Dr. Margaret Paul

 - Loss of a beloved sibling, friend, or relative

-- Physical defects that created limitation
+- Physical defects or disabilities that created limitation and judgment

 As children, when you experienced any of these and other very challenging situations, and there was no one there to lovingly help you through the pain, the heartbreak may have been too intense for you to manage and you might have closed your heart to survive.
 You may have learned to be in your head rather than your heart.